- How do I choose the right music for my Instagram videos?

 - How can I legally use copyrighted music in my Instagram videos?

 Is there an easier way to add the perfect music to my Instagram videos?
-Instagram has many ways to share video and music can make your footage stand out.
+Instagram has many ways to share videos and music can make your footage stand out.
 But you can’t just put any music on your video.
 That might lead to your post being muted, removed, or even your account being shut down.
 Here’s what you need to know about choosing the right music for your Instagram videos.

 How do I choose the right music for my Instagram videos?